opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/networking_secgroup_v2.md

   security group.

 * `delete_default_rules` - (Optional) Whether or not to delete the default egress security rules.
 This is `false` by default.
-See the below note for more information.

 ## Attributes Reference